YetAnotherSpieskowcy/travel-agency-app/README.md

 Implementation of a system for servicing customers interested in purchasing tourist offers using a microservices architecture.

+## Note about sample data

+For the duration of the project, the sample data was tracked in a private submodule.
+To generate this data, the [Tour Operator Scraper](https://github.com/YetAnotherSpieskowcy/travel-agency-tools/tree/main/scraper) and [Tour Operator Sample Data Generator] from the [travel-agency-tools repository](https://github.com/YetAnotherSpieskowcy/travel-agency-tools) should be used.

 ## Running services

 To run all services, simply use the `dev-run` make target: